GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/15I_Interface.md

 This flag changes the behaviour of the VM in several ways:

 - Getting and setting global variables reads and writes to `vm.stl` instead of `vm.globals`.
-- If the identifier of an existing sentinel class is used in a class declaration, we fetch the existing class object rather than defining a new one.
+- If the identifier of an existing synth class is used in a class declaration, we fetch the existing class object rather than defining a new one.

-This allows me to add sentinel methods that would be otherwise painful to do, such as those higher-order array methods.
+This allows me to add synth methods that would be otherwise painful to do, such as those higher-order array methods.